solana-developers/solana-cookbook/docs/th/integrations/web3auth.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

-### Using torus instance to fetch user account detail​
+### โดยใช้ torus instance to fetch user account detail​

-The torus instance provides an interface for interactions like signing transactions and messages in a logged-in state.
+The torus instance provides an interface for interactions like signing transactions และ messages in a logged-in state.
 It สามารถ also provide us with an interface to access user login information like the user's email, profile image etc. (depending on the login method)

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>